kyma-project/btp-manager/docs/user/README.md

 ### BTP Manager

 BTP Manager is an operator based on the [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) framework.
-It extends Kubernetes API by providing [BtpOperator Custom Resource Definition (CRD)](https://github.com/kyma-project/btp-manager/blob/main/config/crd/bases/operator.kyma-project.io_btpoperators.yaml).
+It extends the Kubernetes API by providing the [BtpOperator Custom Resource Definition (CRD)](https://github.com/kyma-project/btp-manager/blob/main/config/crd/bases/operator.kyma-project.io_btpoperators.yaml).
 BTP Manager performs the following operations:
 * Manages the lifecycle of the SAP BTP service operator, including provisioning of the latest version, updating, and deprovisioning
 * Configures the SAP BTP service operator

 ### SAP BTP Service Operator

-The SAP BTP service operator is an open-source component that allows you to connect SAP BTP services to your cluster and manage them using Kubernetes-native tools.
+The SAP BTP service operator is an open-source component that connects SAP BTP services to your cluster and manages them using Kubernetes-native tools.
 It is responsible for communicating with SAP Service Manager.
-The operator's resources, service instances and service bindings, come from the `services.cloud.sap.com` API group.
+The operator's resources (service instances and service bindings) come from the `services.cloud.sap.com` API group.

 ### SAP Service Manager

-[SAP Service Manager](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager?locale=en-US) is the central registry for service brokers and platforms in SAP BTP, which allows you to:
+[SAP Service Manager](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager?locale=en-US) is the central registry for service brokers and platforms in SAP BTP, which enables you to:
 * Consume platform services in any connected runtime environment
 * Track the creation and management of service instances
 * Share services and service instances between different runtimes